 Only students attending the Pre-College and Young Scholars Program earn college credit and a corresponding University of Pennsylvania transcript.

 Penn Summer High School Programs has partnered with Summer Discovery for over 10 years.
-Summer Discovery oversees all residential aspects of the summer programming, including student supervision, student activities, and ensuring the health and safety of all students throughout their stay on Penn’s campus.
+Summer Discovery oversees all community-building aspects of the summer programming, including student supervision, student activities, and ensuring the health and safety of all students throughout while participating in Penn’s online programs.
 The University of Pennsylvania manages all academic programming, including the application process, advising, and course enrollment.

 Applications are reviewed on a rolling basis through the application deadline or until programs have reached full capacity.
 Admissions decisions will be posted to your online application account.
 You will receive an email notice when your admissions decision is available.

 Once you have confirmed enrollment with Penn, you will receive an invoice outlining tuition and fees for your summer program.
 A financial deposit is the only way to formally reserve your spot within the program, so please follow the instructions included within the invoice to remit payment as soon as possible to guarantee your spot.